ianhernandezz/UCF-VIRT-DATA-PT-10-2021-U-B/06-Lessons-APIs/Day_1/README.md

 * Parse and traverse through JSON objects
 * Handle errors by using try-except blocks

+The activities in this class will complement lessons **6.2.1 Understanding APIs through 6.2.7 Create a DataFrame of City Weather Data** .
+You will benefit from these activities if they've progressed through these lessons, which cover the following concepts, techniques, and tasks:

+* Making API calls using Python's request library
+* Traversing JSONs
+* Using try-except blocks for error handling
+* Making calls to different APIs
+* Storing API data in Pandas DataFrames

 ## Where can you find information on the tasks covered in this Day_1 of APIs?
  * Using the Python request library to make API calls was covered in **Lesson 6.2.3**.
  * Retrieving a response and getting data were covered in **Lesson 6.2.4**.